nus-cs2103-AY2122S1/tp/docs/team/haozeee.md

 * **New Feature**: Added the ability to delete doctors and add remarks and tags to doctors ([#62](https://github.com/AY2122S1-CS2103T-T11-3/tp/pull/62), [#65](https://github.com/AY2122S1-CS2103T-T11-3/tp/pull/65))
    * What it does: Allows the users to delete doctors from the doctor list and also add tags and remarks to doctors.
    * Justification: This features improves the application as the user can now store important information about a doctor using remarks and tags.
-Users can also now delete unneeded doctor from the database so that the doctor list will not be filled with unnecessary entries.
+Users can also now delete unneeded doctors from the database so that the doctor list will not be filled with unnecessary entries.
    * Highlights: Since the Patient class also had similar features such as the ability to add tags and remarks, there would have been a lot of overlapping code when implementing this feature.
 Thus, some design considerations and OOP principles had to be taken into account in order to minimize the amount of overlapping code.

 * **New Feature**: Added ability to show doctors and appointments information in the UI ([#55](https://github.com/AY2122S1-CS2103T-T11-3/tp/pull/55), [#85](https://github.com/AY2122S1-CS2103T-T11-3/tp/pull/85), [#104](https://github.com/AY2122S1-CS2103T-T11-3/tp/pull/104))